-The City has found that discrimination in housing on the basis of sexual orientation and gender identity must be addressed.
-The denial or deprivation of access to housing because of an individual's sexual orientation or gender identity is detrimental to the health, safety, and welfare of the City's citizens and damages the City's economic well-being.
-The purpose of this chapter is to provide a clear and comprehensive mandate for the prevention and elimination of discrimination in housing in the City against individuals based upon sexual orientation or gender identity and this chapter shall be liberally construed to achieve that purpose.
+Every individual in the City has the right to seek housing.
+Discriminatory housing practices are detrimental because they impede the social and economic progress of the City by preventing all of the City's citizens from contributing to or fully participating in the cultural, spiritual, social and commercial life of the community, which is essential to the growth and vitality of the City's neighborhoods and businesses.
+The denial or deprivation of access to housing because of an individual's Sexual Orientation or Gender Identity is detrimental to the health, safety, and welfare of the City's citizens and damages the City's economic well-being.
+The purpose of this Chapter is to provide a clear and comprehensive mandate for the prevention and elimination of discrimination in housing in the City against individuals based upon Sexual Orientation or Gender Identity and this Chapter shall be liberally construed to achieve that purpose.